This is part 2 of a multipart series; you can find part 1 here

 “Okay,” Pretty Boy said.
 He shifted one foot, angling his body away from Louis slightly.
 His manner was calm and unafraid.
 If Louis had not known what to look for he'd have been clueless.
 He's blading his body.
 Turning sideways to present a smaller target profile.
 It was something you learned in combat.

 Curious, Louis stopped raging and examined the man.
 He saw that he had misjudged him.
-This guy had what Louis called the Look of Blood.
+This guy had the look of a fighter.
 Louis could see it in the way he held himself balanced on his feet, back straight but shoulders relaxed.
 He could see it in the man's semi-focused gaze, and in that unnameable glint behind the eyes that spoke of a past best forgotten.
-Louis had seen it many times in combat soldiers, and had come to think of it as the Look of Blood.
+Louis had seen it many times in combat soldiers.

 He felt his stomach gurgle and he realized that he had not eaten since yesterday, and even then he'd only had a cup of Ramen noodles.
 He took the bag with the cheese bread, and turned away.
 “Fine, come in then,” he said.
 He sat in his stuffed chair, and watched as the man looked around the apartment, then sat in the cheap office chair next to the writing desk.